Red (Taylor Swift song): Music and lyrics

 "Red" was recorded by Steve Marcantonio and mixed by Justin Niebank at Blackbird Studio, Nashville.
 Musicians for the track included Chapman on acoustic guitar and percussion, Huff on the bouzouki, Tom Bukovac on electric guitar, Paul Franklin on steel guitar, Ilya Toshinskiy on ganjo, Jimmie Sloas on bass, Jonathan Yudkin on cello and fiddle, Charlie Judge on upright piano, synth, and B-3 organ, and Aaron Sterling on drums.
 Mike Griffith and Jason Campbell were responsible for coordinating the production.

 At 3 minutes and 43 seconds, "Red" incorporates eclectic styles.
 Its production is driven by a four on the floor beat.
 The arrangement features signifiers of country music that had characterized Swift's previous songs, such as a slight twang in her vocals and acoustic instruments including banjo, guitars, and fiddles.
 Its pop refrain includes electronic vocal manipulation where Swift sings the title "reh-eh-eh-ed" and rock guitars and string orchestration, resulting in an upbeat and lively sound.
-Music critics categorized the genre as soft rock, pop rock, arena rock, and roots rock, with elements of dance music, dance-pop, and Eurodisco.
+Music critics categorized the genre as soft rock, pop rock, arena rock, and roots rock, with elements of synth-pop, dance music, dance-pop, and Eurodisco.

 The lyrics are about the conflicting emotions recollected from lost romance.
 Swift said that the track explored a dichotomy of a relationship of hers that was simultaneously "the worst thing" and "the best thing ever".
 The refrains relate the different stages of this fallen relationship to different colors: the breakup itself is blue, the pining for the ex-lover is dark gray, and the passionate love itself is red.
 The verses explore both the positive and negative aspects of love: connecting to somebody special feels like effortlessly memorizing every lyric of a favorite song, but it can also get out of control like "driving a new Maserati down a dead end street" and "trying to change your mind once you're already flying through the free fall".
 Jon Dolan from Rolling Stone compared Swift's "stark-relief emotional mapping" on "Red" to the songwriting of Carole King and Joni Mitchell.